Rotocli/WAD2Project/README.md

-# 🐠 FishBit - Gamified Habit Tracker
+## FishBit - Gamified Habit Tracker

-A habit tracking web app where your consistency keeps virtual fish happy and healthy!
+A habit tracking web app where your consistency keeps virtual fish happy and healthy

-## 📋 Prerequisites
+## Prerequisites

 Before you start, make sure you have these installed:
 1. **Node.js** (version 16 or higher)